 The first meters.
 Moving to Belgium brought a lot of changes into my life.
 Among them a new hobby.
 I have been studying the fine art of kite buggying for a while now.
 It all started after spying on the Flickr account of Waffle.
-There was plenty of photos of buggies on a beach and people attached to kites.
-I wanted to try that too!
+There were plenty of photos of buggies on a beach and people attached to kites.
+I wanted to be one of those people too!

 So, when we were thinking about seeing for the second time, before we actually had met even for the first time (post Karhunkierros), we were thinking Denmark, since it is conveniently in the half way.
 There was also a famous buggy beach on the island called Rømø.
 Waffle packed his car with a few kites and a tiny little thing of a buggy.
 I hopped on to a plane and in Copenhagen we met.

 That weekend I got to hold a kite, a mere 4.9 meter, for the first time.
 The wind was gusty, and the kite was pulling me along the beach basically where ever it wanted.
 I was scared and excited.
 Pretty soon also exhausted.
 But I guess that is the name of the game.
 The next day I could not lift a glass of water to my lips.
 My arms were completely killed.

 Next time with a kite came during our Christmas trip.
 I had entered Belgium for the first time in my life, and there was a light winter storm upon us. perfect time to visit the Zeebrugge beach.
 Waffle gave me a tiny thing, that looked rather much like a shopping bag.
 After Denmark and having the first experiences with a kite of 4 meters bigger, I was thinking that Waffle was kidding.
 I quickly found out that he wasn’t.
 That little piece of plastic over powered me completely.
 I sat on the sand and got dragged down wind as soon as the kite got up in the air.
 That was apparently rather a comical sight.